AthfanFasee/Delete_History_Automation/README.md

 Programme may work differently according to screen scaling (positions can be changed easily in source code).

-Just click on main.exe to run.
+Build using command "go build main.go" and click on main.exe to run.
 (Seletc minimized mode in properties).